Beers15/Can-of-Books-Backend/README.md

 08-31-2021 4:30pm - Created DELETE route for /books which allows books to be deleted from the database.

+09-01-2021 8:00pm - Created PUT route for /books which allows the user to update book details.

+09-02-2021 7:00pm - Adds book images.
+Adds Auth0.

 ## Estimates

 Name of feature: Storage - Allow books that a user enters to persist

-Estimate of time needed to complete: 1hr
+- Estimate of time needed to complete: 1hr

-Start time: 1:30
+- Start time: 1:30

-Finish time: 2:45
+- Finish time: 2:45

-Actual time needed to complete: 1hr 15m
+- Actual time needed to complete: 1hr 15m

 Name of feature: Storage - Add a new book to shelf, to keep book lists up to date

-Estimate of time needed to complete: 1hr
+- Estimate of time needed to complete: 1hr

-Start time: 1:15
+- Start time: 1:15

-Finish time: 2:00
+- Finish time: 2:00

-Actual time needed to complete: 45min
+- Actual time needed to complete: 45min

 Name of feature: Storage - Delete book from shelf, to keep book lists up to date

-Estimate of time needed to complete: 1hr
+- Estimate of time needed to complete: 1hr

-Start time: 3:00pm
+- Start time: 3:00pm

-Finish time: 4:30pm
+- Finish time: 4:30pm

-Actual time needed to complete: 1hr 30m
+- Actual time needed to complete: 1hr 30m

-Name of feature: Storage - Add POST /books to allow client to update DB with book updates
+Name of feature: Storage - Add PUT /books to allow client to update DB with book updates

-Estimate of time needed to complete: 1hr
+- Estimate of time needed to complete: 1hr

-Start time: 3:00pm, 5:00pm
+- Start time: 3:00pm, 5:00pm

-Finish time: 4:00pm 5:30pm
+- Finish time: 4:00pm 5:30pm

-Actual time needed to complete: 1hr 30m
+- Actual time needed to complete: 1hr 30m

+Name of feature: Auth0

+- Estimate of time needed to complete: 4hrs
+- Start time: 3:00pm, 2:00pm
+- Finish time: 4:00pm 7:00pm
+- Actual time needed to complete: 5hrs

 ## Credit and Collaborations